New! Hardwood Adirondack Chairs

 History of the Adirondack Chair

-The design (sometimes called the Cape Cod, Muskoka or frog chair) developed from a design that was originally known as the Westport that was created by a man called Thomas Lee in 1903.
+The design (sometimes called the Cape Cod, Muskoka or frog chair) of the adirondack chair developed from a design that was originally known as the Westport that was an outdoor chair that was created by a man called Thomas Lee in 1903.
 Thomas Lee had a country cottage in the New York state town of Westport (near the Adirondack mountains) and he had been looking for quite some time for some comfortable outdoor furniture that he could use on the porch of his cottage.

-Thomas Lee built a number of different prototypes that were tested out on his family members.
+Thomas Lee built a number of different prototypes of these cape cod chairs that were tested out on his family members.
 Each prototype was built from knot free timber that had been cut from the same tree.
 Of all of the prototypes tested the family liked a particular one with wide armrests and the gentle recline that we see in the modern version.
 Lee then settled on this prototype to take forward.

-Lee showed the version that he had settled on to a local carpenter called Harry Bunnell that he was quite friendly with.
+Lee showed the version of the outdoor chairs that he had settled on to a local carpenter called Harry Bunnell that he was quite friendly with.
 Bunnell saw the potential in the design and started manufacturing calling the design the Westport Chair.
 Bunnell then applied for a US patent on the design and manufactured the Westport for the next 20 years or so.

 In 1938 a man called Irving Wolpin applied for a US patent for a design that featured a more modern look with a rounded back and a more contoured seat.
 This design is closer in look to the modern Adirondacks or Cape Cod chairs that we see today.

-Today there are a huge number of designs and variations of that original "Westport" however they are all quite identifiable and feature those recognisable slats and the contoured seat.
+Today there are a huge number of designs and variations of that original "Westport" including a rocking chair and a swing chair however they are all quite identifiable and feature those recognisable slats and the contoured seat.

 Here at French Knot Decor